Routing

 Redundant Paths

-Multiple agents can advertise the same route for redundancy:
+Multiple agents can advertise the same route for high availability:

 - Both routes are stored